LIFE STORY

 Many Western scholars have liked to assume that shared history, culture and language, would bring Japan and China together.

-That maybe true for Korea, which shares China’s Confucian culture.
+That cultural factor maybe true for Korea, which shares China’s Confucian culture.

 But Japan, clinging to a very different culture, is not China.